 Katie Turner Getty

 Katie is a historical action adventure writer & speaker.
-She is a frequent contributor to Journal of the American Revolution & loves sharing her passion for with audiences!
+She is a frequent contributor to Journal of the American Revolution & loves sharing her passion with audiences!

 It was inevitable that Katie would end up studying the American Revolution as her dad started taking her to visit Lexington Green, Old North Bridge, & the Bunker Hill monument when she was three years old.
 A lifelong Bostonian, Katie earned her J.D. at night from New England Law Boston, holds a B.A. from Wellesley College with a focus on revolutionary America & is a graduate of Bunker Hill Community College, in historic Charlestown, Massachusetts.